camunda/camunda-docs-static/get-started/content/rpa/_index.md

 ```

 You should see a log message like `External Task Listener started ----`

+For trouble shooting, you can switch to extensive logging by adding this as the last line to `application.yml`:

+* `logging.level.org.camunda.bpm.rpa.bridge: DEBUG`

 Learn more about <a target="_blank" href="https://docs.camunda.org/manual/latest/user-guide/camunda-bpm-rpa-bridge/">configuring the RPA Bridge</a>.